 In this article, you will learn everything you need to know about Enneagram Type 5 archetypes.
 From the definition of the Enneagram, examples, and why it is useful.

 What is The Enneagram Type 5?
 (The Investigator)

 The type five personality is known as the Investigator and is defined by the need to avoid being drained by excessive, unwanted engagement with the outside world.

-The type five person is very focussed on being self-sufficient, something they develop through the acquisition of knowledge and competence.
+The type five person is very focused on being self-sufficient, something they develop through the acquisition of knowledge and competence.

-They prefer a minimalist lifestyle where they can focus on intellectual endeavour.
+They prefer a minimalist lifestyle where they can focus on intellectual endeavors.

 How do Enneagram Type 5 individuals act?